Brownsork History, Family Crest & Coats of Arms

 Another 41 words (3 lines of text) are included under the topic Early Brownsork Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Brownsork family to Ireland
+Migration of the Brownsork family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Brownsork, or a variant listed above: William Brownsword, a bonded passenger sent to America in 1700; John Brownsword, who was on record in Pennsylvania in 1755.